apache/druid/docs/api-reference/data-management-api.md

 ### Update all datasource segments as `used`

 Updates the state of all `unused` segments of a datasource to `used`.
-If there are no segments eligible to be marked as `used`, this endpoint will return the property `"numChangedSegments"` and the value `0`.
+The endpoint returns the number of changed segments.

 Note that this endpoint returns an HTTP `200 OK` response code even if the datasource does not exist.